Lucena02/PitStopNews/README.md

 #  PitStopNews

-This repository hosts the code for my website that displays the most important news stories of the day, currently in development
+This repository hosts the code for my website that displays the most important news stories of the day (currently in development)

 ## Project Setup